Dajana8127/project_event_planner/README.md

 # Event Planner Client Application

-  The event planner app is a client facing app that allows clients to create events.
+  The event planner app is a client facing app that allows clients to create, update and delete events.
+Users can see all created events and RSVP to them.

 # Links
 ### Deployed Client Site